Ghadar Mutiny: Trials

 The conspiracy led to a number of trials in India, most famous among them being the Lahore Conspiracy Case trial, which opened in Lahore in April 1915 in the aftermath of the failed February mutiny.
 Other trials included the Benares, Simla, Delhi, and Ferozepur conspiracy cases, and the trials of those arrested at Budge Budge.
 At Lahore, a special tribunal was constituted under the Defence of India Act 1915 and a total of 291 conspirators were put on trial.
 Of these 42 were awarded the death sentence, 114 transported for life, and 93 awarded varying terms of imprisonment.
 A number of these were sent to the Cellular Jail in the Andaman.
 Forty-two defendants in the trial were acquitted.

 The Lahore trial directly linked the plans made in United States and the February mutiny plot.
 Following the conclusion of the trial, diplomatic effort to destroy the Indian revolutionary movement in the United States and to bring its members to trial increased considerably.

-Impact
+Influence

 The Hindu–German Conspiracy as a whole, as well as the intrigues of the Ghadar Party in Punjab during the war, were among the main stimuli for the enactment of the Defence of India Act, appointment of the Rowlatt Committee, and the enactment of the Rowlatt Acts.
 The Jallianwala Bagh massacre is also linked intimately with the Raj's fears of a Ghadarite uprising in India especially Punjab in 1919.